 The Starbucks apology makes a classic error: focusing on intentions of the person responsible.
 While it might comfort Starbucks to know that they didn’t hire a manager who was out to get perfectly ordinary customers arrested, it isn’t reassuring to people worried that they might be next.
 If anything, it makes the act seem random and capricious.

 An explanation can be helpful, but excuses only help the person making the apology.
-If you want to offer reassurance that this incident was a one-time thing, focus on what happens next.
+If you want to offer reassurance that this incident was a one-time thing, focus on what happens next when apologizing professionally.

 4. Offer Real Repair